Azazel (Marvel Comics)

 Azazel is a supervillain appearing in American comic books published by Marvel Comics.
-Created by Chuck Austen and Sean Philips, the character first appeared in Uncanny X-Men #428 (August 2003).
+Created by Chuck Austen and Sean Philips, the character first appeared in Uncanny X-Men #428 (July 2003).
 He belongs to the subspecies of humans named mutants, who are born with superhuman abilities.
-He is the father of the X-Men's Kiwi Black and was originally the father of Nightcrawler as well until that was retconned in 2023.
+He is the father of the X-Men's Kiwi Black.

 The character was played by Jason Flemyng in the film X-Men: First Class (2011) and by Eduardo Gago Munoz in the Marvel Cinematic Universe film Deadpool & Wolverine (2024).

 Publication history

-Azazel's first appearance was in Uncanny X-Men #428 (August 2003) during "The Draco" storyline, written by Chuck Austen.
+Azazel's first appearance was in Uncanny X-Men #428 (July 2003) during "The Draco" storyline, written by Chuck Austen.
 The character's name comes from Azazel, an angel from the Book of Enoch mentioned first at chapter 8 verse 1.
 His origin story was presented in The Uncanny X-Men #433 (2004).

 Fictional character biography

 Azazel is said to be one of the oldest mutants, belonging to an ancient group of demonic mutants called the Neyaphem.
 The Neyaphem were banished to the Brimstone Dimension by a group of angel-like mutants known as the Cheyarafim.
 Due to his power of teleportation, Azazel is able to return to Earth for brief periods of time.
 His main scheme to return to Earth permanently is to impregnate women, as his children are linked to his dimension and he can use them to create a stable gateway between dimensions.
 He meets Mystique in Germany, where she is married to a rich castle lord Christian Wagner.
 Mystique is introduced to Azazel, whom Christian knew as a business partner.
 Mystique has an affair with Azazel and subsequently uses his genetic information, combined with her own, to impregnate Destiny.
 Destiny had had a vision of Azazel conquering Earth and sought to stop him by making him believe that he had a son.
 Christian later discovers Mystique and Destiny together and is killed by Mystique.
 The villagers soon find out about Christian's murder and come after Mystique and her newborn son Kurt, who possesses a similar demonic appearance to Azazel.
 Mystique escapes by transforming into one of the villagers and drops Kurt by a tree while she goes back to save Destiny.
 Kurt is taken in by Margali Szardos and comes to be known as Nightcrawler.

 Azazel's children, including Abyss and Kiwi Black, are called to sacrifice themselves to open a portal and bring his army to Earth.
 The X-Men go through the portal and confront Azazel, who torments them and makes them believe that he is Satan.
 In the end, the X-Men defeat Azazel and his army and banish him to an unknown oblivion.
 The X-Men escape along with Abyss and Kiwi Black.